 Certification Enforcement Actions

-If you have any questions or comments about these enforcement actions, please submit an online complaint/investigation form or contact Stan Hazan, Senior Director, Regulatory Affairs and Association Programs at email@example.com or 800-NSF-MARK (800-673-6275).
+If you have any questions or comments about these alerts, or if you want to report continued misuse of the NSF mark, please submit an online complaint/investigation form or contact Stan Hazan, Senior Director, Science and Regulatory Affairs at email@example.com or 800-NSF-MARK (800-673-6275).

 Dates: December 3, 2013